Self-Worth

 How does it affect people with epilepsy?

 Epilepsy is unpredictable.
 It changes your perceptions and how you feel about yourself.
 You may feel less confident in your own skin, in your academic abilities, in your career or even your role in your family or as a friend.
 You may lack motivation, feel isolated and anxious.
-This is all very normal, because epilepsy alters your self-worth.
+This is all very normal, because epilepsy can affect your self-worth.
 And low self-worth impacts every aspect of your life.
 It’s important to make the connection between how you feel about yourself and the part epilepsy plays in your self-assessment.
 That way you can start to boost your self-esteem.
 These are just a few examples of how epilepsy can lower your self-worth:

-• Loss of independence
+- Loss of independence

-• Unable to control seizures
+- Unable to control seizures

-• Feeling isolated or having negative reactions from others
+- Feeling isolated or having negative reactions from others

-• Unable to predict or control seizures
+- Unable to predict or control seizures

 Young people with epilepsy who responded to our survey told us:

-52% of young people do not find it easy to talk about how living with epilepsy makes them feel.
+52% of young people do not find it easy to talk about how living with epilepsy makes them feel

 99% of young people said living with epilepsy has had an impact on their mental wellbeing